slott56/building-skills-oo-design-book/source/craps/craps_game.rst

     When the point
     is off, a new point is established.
 This method should return a new instance of :class:`CrapsGamePointOn` created with the given :class:`Throw`'s value.
-    Note that any Come Point bets or Don't Come Point bets that may be on this point are pushed to player: they can't be legal bets in the next game state.
+    Note that any Come Point bets or Don't Come Point bets (and odds bets) that may be on this point are pushed to player: they can't be legal bets in the next game state.